Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Utah Antidiscrimination Act (UAA)

-The UAA prohibits employment discrimination based on: race, color, sex, pregnancy, childbirth, pregnancy-related conditions, age, religion, national origin, disability, sexual orientation, and gender identity.
+The UAA prohibits employment discrimination based on race, color, sex, pregnancy, childbirth, pregnancy-related conditions, age, religion, national origin, disability, sexual orientation, and gender identity.
 Utah Code § 34A-5-106(1)(a)(i).
 The UAA applies to employers with 15 or more employees within the state for each working day in each of the 20 or more calendar weeks in the current or preceding calendar year.
-Covered employers may not do any of the following based on a protected status: refuse to hire or promote, discharge, demote, terminate, retaliate against, harass, or discriminate against regarding compensation or terms, privileges, and conditions of employment.
+Id.
+Covered employers may not do any of the following based on a protected status: refuse to hire or promote, discharge, demote, terminate, retaliate against, harass, or discriminate in matters of compensation or terms, privileges, and conditions of employment.
 Utah Code § 34A-5-106(1)(g).

 Finally, employers may not retaliate against an employee or applicant who opposes an employment practice prohibited by the UAA or files a charge, testifies, assists, or participates in a proceeding, investigation, or hearing under the UAA.
-Utah Code § 34A-5-106(1)(y).
+Utah Code Ann.§ 34A-5-106(1).

 Break Time to Express Milk